I Spent an Afternoon With an Aritzia Stylist—My Spring Wardrobe Has Never Looked Better

 Outfit 5

 I've been stepping into my bridal era recently, so obviously I had to wear this easy cotton poplin dress from Aritzia.
-I already own a similar, shorter style from the brand in black I wear to go to dinner with my friends during the warmer months, but there's something so easy and effortless about throwing on a poplin dress when you're on your way to the office or on the way to run some errands when the weather is a bit chillier in the spring.
-Honestly, all of my favorite poplin dresses (and skirts too, for that matter!) are from Aritzia, so I was more than happy to get my hands on another version that will work for the countless wedding-related events I have coming up this spring and summer.
+I already own a similar, shorter style from the brand in black, which I wear to go to dinner with my friends during the warmer months, but there's something so easy about throwing on a poplin dress when you're on your way to the office or on the way to run some errands when the weather is a bit chillier in the spring.
+Honestly, all of my favorite poplin dresses (and skirts, too, for that matter!) are from Aritzia, so I was more than happy to get my hands on another version that will work for the countless wedding-related events I have coming up this spring and summer.

 Outfit 6